openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjfmt_manual.md

  */
 ```

-## Notes
+## Important Notes

-- The Cangjie formatting tool currently does not support formatting of syntactically incorrect code.
+- The Cangjie formatter currently does not support formatting code with syntax errors.

-- The Cangjie formatting tool currently does not support formatting of metaprogramming constructs.
+- The Cangjie formatter currently does not support formatting metaprogramming code.